The force behind the team at Lawmen Racing, Inc.

 Anthony works hard helping David prepare and setup the race car for every event.
 He also enjoys recording the action by taking photos and movies of the night’s activities to be used in Lawmen Racing’s social media sites.
 We are glad to have Tony on board to help the team get to victory lane.
 Away from the track Anthony attends the College of Lake County when not working his day job for Jewel Foods.

-Jennifer has had plenty of experience spotting for her dad's Super Cup cars over the past few seasons and will continue to guide David to victory lane.
-She attends the College of Lake County pursuing her business and legal degrees and enjoys playing for the college tennis team.
+Jennifer has had plenty of experience spotting for her Dad's Super Cup cars over the years and will continue to guide David to victory lane.
+When not on the radio she attends Lake Forest College pursuing history and sociology degrees and enjoys being a fashion model part time.

 minicup mini cup supercup super cup racing